 THERMAL SEPARATION TIME.
-The period of time a material, member, or assembly prevents the passage of excessive heat, hot gases, or flames during an ASTM E119 fire resistance test or as determined using design methods in Chapter 3 which are based on ASTM E119.
+The period of time a material, member, or assembly prevents transmission of excessive heat during an ASTM E119 or ANSI/UL 263 fire resistance test or as determined using design methods in Chapter 3.

 TYPE OF CONSTRUCTION (TOC).
 Classification system used in building codes to establish permitted materials, fire-resistance ratings, and to set detailing requirements for building elements and assemblies.